Pitch Black (film): Short film

-Prequel
+Television special

 Into Pitch Black (2000) is a Sci-Fi Channel special that includes clips from Pitch Black and takes place before and after the events of the film.
 Inconsistencies with the storyline of later sequels have made it non-canonical.

 Video games

 The Chronicles of Riddick: Escape from Butcher Bay, a game for the Xbox and the PC, was released in 2004 to critical acclaim.
 A remake of Butcher Bay, including a new campaign set after Butcher Bay, was released for the Xbox 360, PlayStation 3 and PC on 7 April 2009, under the title The Chronicles of Riddick: Assault on Dark Athena.